-Welcome to Pentecost University College Graduate School (PUCGS).
-The Graduate school is at the Center of PUC’s mission for intellectual development, creative innovation and academic excellence, aiming at providing the cutting-edge knowledge and skills in research and scholarly enquiry.
+The Graduate School is at the Center of PU’s mission for intellectual development, creative innovation and academic excellence, aiming at providing the cutting-edge knowledge and skills in research and scholarly enquiry.

 The Graduate School runs various masters programmes in Business Administration, Commerce, and Pentecostal Studies.
 It has collaboration programmes at the MSc level with two top UK universities – University of Salford and Buckinghamshire New University (BUCKS) and affiliations with University of Ghana (UG) and the University of Cape Coast (UCC).
 The aim is to produce a critical mass of professionals who would contribute to sustainable national and global socio-economic growth and development.